Transparency Act

 Read more about our company and value chain in our Sustainability Report

-Our business practice builds on our Ethical guidelines, which applies to our employees, business partners and our suppliers.
-The guidelines are approved by The Board of Directors and comprise, among other subjects, human rights1 and decent working conditions2.
+Our business practices are based on our Ethical Guidelines, which apply to our employees, business partners and suppliers.
+The guidelines are approved by the Board of Directors and cover, among other topics, human rights1 and decent working conditions2.

-Our business partners4 consist mainly of an international network of agents built up over decades, and partners providing services such as transportation, ICT-equipment, maintenance and catering.
-Based on an initial risk assessment, we apply standardized or specific contractual requirements or more complete due diligence processes when entering into agreements with new partners.
+Our business partners4 consist mainly of an international network of agents developed over decades, in addition to suppliers of services such as transportation, ICT equipment, maintenance and catering.

-In 2022 Brunvoll evaluated all processes, policies and templates related to business ethics and contractual requirements of our suppliers and business partners.
-Further, we are continuously mapping our suppliers and business partners with regards to country and industry, and compare that information to internationally recognized risk-indexes on human rights and decent working conditions.
+In 2022, Brunvoll reviewed and evaluated all processes, policies and templates related to business ethics and contractual requirements of our suppliers and business partners.
+We continuously map our suppliers and business partners with regard to country and industry and compare this information with internationally recognised risk-indices on human rights and decent working conditions.

 • Brunvoll AS